ileckfi/eXpansionPluginPack.github.io/docs/dev/services/ui.md

 }
 ```

-Once this is done we can very simply use the fallowing methods :
+Once this is done we can very simply use the following methods :

 ```php
 <?php